- Corporate Governance Structure

 Compliance Education and Training

-The Marubeni Group conducts education and training programs throughout its organization in accordance with the Marubeni Group Compliance Manual.
-Specifically, we conduct e-Learning programs and group training sessions to teach employees about general compliance topics, anti-bribery precautions, and cartel countermeasures.
+The Marubeni Group conducts compliance education and training programs throughout its organization.
+Specifically, Marubeni conducts training for employees based on the Compliance Manual, which prohibits bribery and specifies other compliance-related standards of behavior that Group employees are expected to follow in all their daily work activities, every year.
+We conduct e-Learning programs and group training sessions to teach employees about general compliance topics, anti-bribery precautions, and cartel countermeasures.
+We also use actual incidents of compliance violations as teaching materials for preventing recurrence.
 In addition, the Chairman of the Compliance Committee and representatives from the Compliance Control Department make periodic visits to Group companies and overseas offices to provide training and raise awareness of compliance.
+As a company that conducts business globally, Marubeni shares information on current trends in laws and regulations with the relevant officers and employees in order to comply with the anti-corruption and bribery laws and competition laws of each country, particularly in cross-border transactions.